harshmriduhash/ai-interviewer-mockup/README.md

 🛠 Customizable Interviews:– Adapt the difficulty and question style according to your preferences.

-💼 Job Platform Integration – Input job descriptions, and the platform generates role-specific interview questions.
+💼 Job Platform Integration– Input job descriptions, and the platform generates role-specific interview questions.

 ##  💻 Technology Stack